-According to the research literature, Conscientiousness is the best general predictor of job performance (Sartori et al., 2017; van Aarde et al., 2017).
-Employees who score highly on this trait are likely to be responsible, civic duty oriented, committed to the public interest, organized, and hardworking (Filiz & Battaglio, 2017).
-Yet, the results of this study show that high Conscientiousness (H2) is not a positive predictor of outstanding performance (see Figure 2).
-Outstanding employees score higher on this trait than normative employees do (see Table 2).
+According to the research literature, conscientiousness is the best general predictor of job performance (Sartori et al., 2017; Van Aarde et al., 2017).
+Employees who score highly on this trait are likely to be responsible, civic duty-oriented, committed to the public interest, organized, and hardworking (Filiz & Battaglio, 2017).
+However, the results of this study show that high levels of conscientiousness (see H2) are not a positive predictor of outstanding performance (see Figure 2).
+Outstanding employees score higher on this trait than average employees (see Table 2).
 The reason for this may be that managers and supervisors are often more interested in their employees’ effectiveness and immediate results than in the way these are obtained.

-The above conclusion requires a clarification.
-As argued earlier, Conscientiousness is the most significant and generalizable predictor of work performance.
-Nonetheless, its impact varies according to its degree.
-Studies have shown that employees scoring high on Conscientiousness tend to keep their performance levels when facing higher challenges, different kinds of hindrances, and stress.
-In this context, Conscientiousness has been identified as a buffer against abusive supervision (Nandkeolyar et al., 2014) and overt politics (Hochwarter et al., 2000).
-In addition, Conscientiousness has positive effects while interacting with hostile environments, negative emotions, and negative work situations (Abbas & Raja, 2019).
-Yet, employees scoring too high on Conscientiousness are more likely to leave their jobs if required to confront stressfully challenging situations (Abbas & Raja, 2019).
-More specifically, remarkably high conscientious employees exhibit low job performance levels while facing high emotional exhaustion, high family-to-work conflict, and psychologically negative situations (Abbas & Raja, 2019).
-One may additionally add that, on the other hand, employees scoring low on Conscientiousness tend to show high-performance levels when confronting obstacles and stress.
+A clarification is called for here.
+As argued earlier, conscientiousness is the most significant and generalizable predictor of work performance.
+Nonetheless, its impact varies according to its degree of presence.
+Studies have shown that employees scoring high on conscientiousness tend to maintain their performance levels when facing greater and more varied kinds of challenges, obstacles, and stress.
+In this context, conscientiousness has been identified as a buffer against abusive supervision (Nandkeolyar et al., 2014) and overt politics in the public sector workplace (Hochwarter et al., 2000).
+In addition, conscientiousness has a positive effect among those operating in hostile environments, coping with negative emotions, and negotiating adverse working situations (Abbas & Raja, 2019).
+However, employees scoring very high on conscientiousness are more likely to leave their jobs if required to confront stressful and challenging situations (Abbas & Raja, 2019).
+More specifically, even notably highly conscientious employees exhibit low job performance levels when experiencing high levels of emotional exhaustion, acute family-versus-work conflict, and other psychologically negative situations (Abbas & Raja, 2019).
+On the other hand, employees scoring low on “conscientiousness” tend to show high-performance levels when confronting obstacles and stress.

-In sum, our research contributes to the field of human resources management.
-First, it enriches the scientific literature on personality traits in relation to employees’ outstanding performance as tested in the Israeli public sector.
-Second, it expands the applicability of the Five-Factor Model by showing its effectiveness in assessing performance in the public administration sector.
-This enhances scholarly knowledge, both theoretically and practically.

-The present findings provide managements with the following practical insights: First, knowing one’s employees’ personality traits allows Human Resource Managements to adopt the strategies needed for cultivating outstanding employees.
-As argued above, these employees play a key role in reaching organizational goals.
-Accordingly, it is crucial for organizations to identify those employees leading to excellence, nurture them, and integrate them into suitable working contexts as explained by our model.
-Without this, outstanding employees may not blossom, their outstanding qualities may be weakened, and they could be eventually lost to their organizations (Fowler & Birdsall, 2019).
+These findings provide managements with a number of practical insights.
+First, recognizing one’s employees’ personality traits enables HRMs to adopt the strategies needed for cultivating outstanding employees.
+As argued above, these employees play a key role in attaining organizational goals.
+Accordingly, it is crucial for organizations to identify those employees capable of excellence, to nurture them, and to integrate them into suitable working contexts, as explained by our model.
+If not, outstanding employees may not flourish, the impact of their outstanding qualities may become dissipated, and they could be eventually lost to their organizations (Fowler & Birdsall, 2019).